F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 Note: The video is not in English.
 Viewers can mute and watch or keep the commentary on to listen to the V8s throttling in the background.

 The top four positions remained unchanged for quite a time with Mika leading from Michael, Barrichello and David.
 The two Ferraris seemed well set for a podium finish in the scheme of things.
 However, the pitstops made the difference.
 The battle between Barrichello and David went in David’s favour as the McLaren team did a great job in sending him out despite having come a couple of seconds behind Barrichello.
 So, David was in third place.
-Now, the pitstops of the front runners was what the teams were planning for in true earnest.
+Now, the pitstops of the front runners were what the teams were planning for in true earnest.

 Mika pitted first and got a good one from the look of things.
 Michael pitted after about five laps, and the Ferrari team did even better and got him out in no time.
 That fast pitstop made the difference as Michael emerged ahead.
 The position remained unaltered till the end despite Mika’s late charge.